roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  Emily leaned forward and kissed my lips.
 The kiss was gentle and soft, just like in my fantasy, and she surprised me by slipping her tongue inside my mouth.
 I responded with my tongue and we were soon in a passionate kiss, even in our absurd all fours position.
 Time stood still as the colour of our skins no longer mattered, our age difference no longer mattered, all that mattered was the moment.

  Madison eventually broke the intimate moment when she lambasted her sister.
 "I wouldn't believe it if I didn't see it with my own eyes.
 My sister is a Nigger lover."
 Madison resumed fucking her sister and continued slathering on the insults at her sister; oddly each shot seemed to increase Emily's moans.
 "Fuck Emily, you are an embarrassment as a sister and to the Adams name.
 You are a Nigger lover, a fucking slut who craves chocolate.
 Come for me whore, come like the dirty little whore you are."
-Report_Story #14
+4